 - Tax relief on childcare vouchers and Basic Earnings Assessments

-- The latest guidance for the tax year
+- The latest employer guidance for the tax year

 About the Lecturer

-Linda Pullan has many years of hands on experience as the former Payroll Manager of the Daily Telegraph.
-She has spent over 20 years designing, writing and delivering payroll training courses and qualifications.
+Linda Pullan has many years of hands on experience as the former Payroll and Expenses Manager of the Daily Telegraph.
+She has spent over 25 years designing, writing and delivering payroll training courses and qualifications.